Tamalpais Research Institute: Other bands and crew

 On November 21, 2011, at 6:30 PM PST, TRI hosted a free webcast headlining Planet of the Abts (POA), featuring drummer Matt Abts and bassist Jorgen Carlsson of Gov’t Mule, and guitarist/keyboardist/vocalist T-Bone Andersson; Las Vegas funk/rock band Moksha opened for POA.

-On December 21, 2011, TRI hosted a Psychedelic Christmas "present", featuring Scaring the Children for a three-song free webcast at 6:00 PM PST and 9:00 PM PST.
+On December 21, 2011, TRI hosted a "Psychedelic Christmas present", featuring Scaring the Children for a three-song free webcast at 6:00 PM PST and 9:00 PM PST.

-On December 23, 2011, TRI rebroadcast, without charge, the June 7, 2011, Furthur event, Furthur Experiments at TRI, rebilled as The Night Before the Night Before Christmas, at 4:00 PM PST and 7:00 PM PST.
+On December 23, 2011, TRI rebroadcast, without charge, the June 7, 2011, Furthur event, "Furthur Experiments at TRI", rebilled as "The Night Before the Night Before Christmas", at 4:00 PM PST and 7:00 PM PST.

 On December 25, 2011, TRI announced that RatDog will reunite for a free webcast on January 25, 2012, at 5:00 PM PST.

 On August 9, 2012, God Street Wine performed their album $1.99 Romances in its entirety in a live webcast from TRI Studios.
 After a brief set break, they played several more songs with Bob Weir and vocalist Shana Morrison.
 That set was later released in audio and video formats as a part of GSW's 25th Anniversary Boxed Set.

 In 2013, Rock supergroup Hard Working Americans featuring Dave Schools, Todd Snider and Neal Casal recorded their debut album Hard Working Americans at TRI.
 There was no webcast.

+Recording engineers on staff have included John Cutler, Mike McGinn, Dennis "Wiz" Leonard, Rick Vargas and Brad Dollar.